b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 Idk man, I think there's enough information to say that we do have knowledge that plural marriage is required for exaltation— that is, unless we're going to just disregard [[#Required for exaltation!|Brigham Young's teachings]].

 I also feel uneasy about the warning against speculation.
-That sounds like they really don't want us to [[Culture#Thought Stoppers|think about it]] too much... or much at all.
+That sounds like they really don't want us to think about it too much... or much at all.

 &nbsp;